 On the other hand, Houellebecq has himself several times - including, memorably, on the night before the Charlie Hebdo attacks - publicly doubted the power of art to be anything but a personal salvation.
 As he states or dramatises in most of his books, art is a way of staying alive in this world, a reason - the only reason, in fact - to live on.
 But whether by saving himself he can do any more than provoke lucid thoughts and arouse passionate sympathies - whether dissident art, however excellent, can make anything happen - is, alas, an entirely different question.

-This is an edited version of a talk given on the occasion of the Department's annual Graduate Conference on 5 June 2015.
-It is republished here by the kind permission of Review 31, where it first appeared on 10 July 2015.
+This is an edited version of a talk given at University College London's annual Graduate Conference on 5 June 2015.